srobo/kitbook/intro-briefer.md

  * Explain (and illustrate) the procedure for operating the robot in a match, from gate to gate.
  * Lay down rules on who is allowed where
+ * Describe tinker time and make it clear how one books tinker time.